 Solve the Durability Issue with RPCs, a Better Transport Packaging Solution

 A plastic bottle with thinner walls is going to be far more susceptible to damage in the supply stream.
 The status quo secondary package is no longer enough to prevent the thin walls from being punctured or the products from being crushed.
 The status quo, corrugated boxes, are built for one use only and cannot even withstand the weight they carry, much less the impacts of spillage, weather or other variables that can occur with transportation and storage.

 RPCs are made of food-grade polypropylene with reinforced walls to create better structural integrity.
 Their strength allows them to bear the weight of the stack above them without buckling under the pressure.
-Tucked away in a heavy-duty RPC, lightweighted primary packages can withstand the stresses of the supply chain and brands can trust that their products will get where they need to go intact.
+Tucked away in a heavy-duty RPC, more sustainable lightweighted primary packages can withstand the stresses of the supply chain and brands can trust that their products will get where they need to go intact.

 RPCs are also far more than just a stronger box.
 They are stackable, foldable, and washable, ensuring the space efficiency warehouses and super market store rooms demand.
 The space-saving benefits of a foldable crate allow for more efficient, cost-effective operations.
 They are a reusable plastic packaging solution that contributes to a sustainable supply chain as they move their way through it repeatedly, offering companies another way to reduce environmental impact.